CZHerrington/chuck-quote-redux/README.md

-# Fetch Demo with Chuck Norris API
+# Webapp modal demo with Chuck Norris API
+### Practice implementing modals in a mock web app